Contemporary, Northern Art

 Measurements: W 40cm x H 28cm

-Please note the dimensions of this work when framed are approximately 58cm x 45cm
+Please note the dimensions of this work framed are approximately W 58cm x H 45cm

 Please do not hesitate to contact the gallery for further assistance

 Ben Ark – Mixed media Artist based in Salford